chiroptical/ctfp-book-club/exercises/markmeredith/chapter-2/README.md

-1. take a memo....
+1. TODO
-2. See test_rng in src/lib.rs; does not work!
+2. TODO See test_rng in src/lib.rs; does not work!
-2. See test_seeded_rng in src/lib.rs; works!
+3. TODO See test_seeded_rng in src/lib.rs; works!

 4. (a) is the only pure function

 5. four possible functions:
  - id_bool: bool->bool
  - not: bool->bool
  - or_true: bool->bool
  - and_false: bool->bool

 6. Objects:  void, unit, bool

 Morphisms: